The Magic Seeker – coming March 17, 2026

 Bonus content… download now

-Join my mailing list to receive a link to the alphabet card from Thorn’s print shop in The Village Maid.
+Join my mailing list to receive bonus content: A link to the alphabet card from Thorn’s print shop in The Village Maid.
+And, Kate’s recipe for Easy Plum Jam from The Woodland Stranger.
+And, a link to a very romantic video of two slugs in my backyard.
 I send a quarterly e-news plus a few more when a new book is coming.

 About me